 For ALL of these – the burgers were moist, juicy, fresh and flavorful… so I don’t have to repeat it a dozen times.

 “It’s really a lot like writing porn.
 After you’ve used the same adjectives over and over again, it’s like the Penthouse Letters…”

 – Anthony Bourdain, Parts Unknown, Budapest – Aired June 14, 2015

-Here’s our “Baker’s Dozen” of the Best Burgers in St. Petersburg Florida for 2022.
+Here’s our “Baker’s Dozen” (in no particular order) of the Best Burgers in St. Petersburg Florida for 2023.